List of Scooby-Doo characters: Dale and Angie Dinkley

-Velma's unnamed father and mother, first introduced in A Pup Named Scooby-Doo.
+Velma's unnamed father and mother were first introduced in A Pup Named Scooby-Doo.
 In addition to Velma, they had a daughter named Madelyn (introduced in Scooby-Doo!
 Abracadabra-Doo).

 In the Scooby-Doo!
 Mystery Incorporated continuity, Velma's father and mother were named Dale and Angie Dinkley.
 They own the Crystal Cove Spook Museum.

 In the Scooby Apocalypse comics, Angie and Dale had five children; Velma, Hugo, Cheeves, Quentin, and Rufus.

 In the Velma series, Velma's father and mother were named Aman and Diya Dinkley (voiced by Russell Peters and Sarayu Blue).
 Aman is a lawyer who struggles to keep Velma in line while Diya is an alcoholic who used to write mysteries, inspiring Velma's passion, until her disappearance.